ln-komandur/ESP32/ReadMe.md

 ## Allow dialout

+Add identified users to the `dialout` group.
+Only then will those users be allowed to write to the (USB) port to which the ESP32 (or any other microcontroller board like Arduino) will be connected for flashing

 `sudo usermod -a -G dialout $USER # Adds the super-user who is also the current user to the dialout group`

 `sudo usermod -a -G dialout <named-user> # Adds the named-user who is NOT the current user to the dialout group` __Note:__ The above command will allow any named non super-user to also use the Espressif-IDE without any issues from their own login

-`reboot # For the user to be added to the dialout group, reboot as sudo if required, or reinitiate the session (logout and login)`
+`shutdown -r now # Reboot or reinitiate the session (logout and log back in)`

 `id -Gn # Check that the logged in user is a member of the dialout group`

 ## Configure Espressif-IDF